KedarDev/Mr.FullStack/README.md

 DATABASE
 </h3>

-[PGAdmin](https://www.pgadmin.org/download/) is a database managment tool we can use to create our data base.
+[PGAdmin](https://www.pgadmin.org/download/) is a database management tool we can use to create our database.
 PGAdmin is dependent on Postgresql.

 1. Once PGAdmin is installed [Create](https://www.youtube.com/watch?v=XLZSAWl8Upk) a database for Mr.Fullstack Application

-2. Insert Tables and Data into the Database with these command
+2. Insert Tables and Data into the Database with these commands

    * Create a User Table